rbarrois/python-semanticversion/docs/reference.rst

 * If no pre-release number was included in the specification, pre-release numbers are ignored when deciding whether a version satisfies a specification.
-* If no build number was included in the specification, build numbers are ignored when deciding whether a version satisfies a specification.
+* If no build metadata was included in the specification, build metadata is ignored when deciding whether a version satisfies a specification.

 This means that::